-For DLP Cloud API, select from the drop-down list to select an action to take when an incident involves files uploaded to, downloaded from, or used by a cloud application.
+For DLP Cloud API, select from the drop-down list an action to take when an incident involves files uploaded to, downloaded from, or shared with others.

-- Select Permit to allow files to be uploaded, synchronized, downloaded, or shared. - Select Safe copy to keep a copy of the file in the cloud archive that is accessible only to administrators. - Select Quarantine to save the file in a quarantine folder defined in the CASB portal. - Select Quarantine with note to quarantine the file and leave a message in place of the original file. - Select Unshare internal to remove sharing permissions for any internal address. - Select Unshare external to remove sharing permissions for any external address. - Select Unshare all to remove all sharing permissions from the file. - 4.
+- Select Permit to allow files to be uploaded, synchronized, downloaded, or shared. - Select Safe copy to keep a copy of the file in the cloud archive that is accessible only to administrators.

+- Select Quarantine to save the file in a quarantine folder defined in the CASB portal. - Select Quarantine with note to quarantine the file and leave a message in place of the original file. - Select Unshare external to remove sharing permissions for any external address. - Select Unshare all to remove all sharing permissions from the file. - 4.
 By default, all incidents are audited.
 Clear the Audit incident check box if you do not want to audit incidents.